-Assessing the efficacy of our actions is a challenging task as we are conscious that assessments need to be meaningful and provide a complete picture.
+As we assess the efficacy of our actions throughout each year we are conscious that assessments need to be meaningful and provide a complete picture.
 L'Oréal Australia developed a high-level implementation plan and self-assessment checklist when the MS Committee was formed.

-During the MS Committee's fortnightly meetings, the MS Committee monitors and assesses the effectiveness of its actions by tracking progress and challenges for each of its identified actions.
-For example:
+During the MS Committee's meetings, the MS Committee monitors and assesses the effectiveness of its actions by tracking progress and challenges for each of its identified actions, including:

 - Reviewing risk assessment rules to ensure their appropriateness.
 For example, by reviewing the modern slavery risk matrix and refining the breakdown of categories into sub-categories, ensuring higher risk sub-categories were identified more clearly and precisely. - 2.
 Reviewing the efficiency and format of audits with the audit provider.
-For example, in 2022, L'Oréal Australia implemented the SMETA audit format.
 By focusing on Key Indirect Suppliers and refining the categories of services that are most at risk, the process has been streamlined and solidified to address the risks of modern slavery. - 3.
 Engagement with suppliers before, during and after audits.
 For example, by explaining the importance and necessity for the audit where L'Oréal Australia receives pushback from suppliers in undertaking the audits on their businesses.
 Engagement is necessary because it is a positive way to ensure that L'Oréal Australia is driving change in the minds of its suppliers. - 4.
 Undertaking further investigations as required.
 For example, further investigations were undertaken, where an audit identified areas where the supplier had little or no information available to L'Oréal Australia for its review.